tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Whiteboard design session/WDS trainer guide - Implementing Azure Virtual Desktop in the enterprise.md

 Contoso currently has approximately 250 workstations within their environment with business applications for non-clinical users from developer, finance, and knowledge departments.
 Contoso is currently supporting existing data centers in California and Northern Virginia with VMware for the server control plane and a partial deployment of Citrix virtual desktop infrastructure.
 These locations are connected with a private WAN connection and a backup VPN over broadband.

-Ken Greenwald, Contoso Healthcare CTO, has been evaluating the value of the public cloud and views Microsoft Azure as an excellent option to maintain availability and increase scalability of resources to the organization.
+Ken Greenwald, Contoso Healthcare CTO, has been evaluating the value of the public cloud and views Microsoft Azure as an excellent option to maintain availability and increase the scalability of resources to the organization.
 His team has also struggled with managing 250 workstations spread across the organization and needs an option to easily manage and maintain a standardized desktop image that gives users secure access to applications.
 Ideally, these desktop images would not be maintained on local machines.
 As Ken states, "Contoso Healthcare has continued to grow through the acquisition of doctor's offices and hospitals throughout North America, which has created an issue with our ability to standardize hardware at these locations.
 The Board of Directors has been unwilling to increase capital expenditures for new equipment and we are forced as an IT organization to maximize our current VMware and Citrix virtual desktop infrastructure to deliver applications to users.
 We need the ability to utilize what we have in place within our data centers and integrate Microsoft Azure technologies to facilitate our ability to standardize across the organization and quickly integrate a new office acquisition."

 Contoso Healthcare's CISO, Laura Knight, has an additional list of objectives to address.
 She is concerned with the threat of data exposure throughout the organization that is posed by the multiple devices that they have acquired through their office acquisitions.
 The continued increase in mobility of these devices raises concerns of Personal Health Information (PHI) and Personally Identifiable Information (PII) being exposed to unauthorized individuals.
 She also is responsible for the auditing of privacy standards, such as ISO 27001, HIPAA, and California Personal Protection Act (similar to GDPR) controls.
 Laura has said, "The growth of Contoso Healthcare has created an increased burden on my security and compliance organization.
 It has become more difficult to monitor systems as they come online with variations of operating systems.
 Some of these operating systems do not support mobile device management software to audit use and application access.
 In addition, enforcing a centralized standard for security policies and access to confidential information has been challenging.
 My organization needs to be able to maintain the security of our data and resources, and mitigate the prospect of data loss due to threat or unauthorized access to devices."

 Contoso Healthcare has completed an initial cloud assessment of their current infrastructure and applications, and they have divided the following areas that they feel that Microsoft 365 and Azure technologies can support:

-**Security**: The business of healthcare has become more reliant on mobile devices to access files and financial records, which has created a concern over theft and data exposure.
+**Security**: The business of healthcare has become more reliant on mobile devices to access files and financial records, which has created concern over theft and data exposure.
 Contoso would like to eliminate the possibility of any PHI or PII being located on a local device through use of a virtual desktop infrastructure.
 They would also like to be able to manage applications that are authorized, and block cloud applications that are not authorized.
 Security controls will need to be audited, logged, and reviewed to ISO 27001, California Personal Protection Act, and HIPAA standards.

 **Availability and Scalability**: Being a healthcare provider, Contoso has a requirement for applications to be accessible 24x7, so any infrastructure should be designed with high availability and scalability in mind.
 As Contoso Healthcare grows through acquisitions, they need to be able to scale out resources quickly for the addition of new users.